 This is one of our favorite features.
 Many of us can't remember the catalog number of an object; however we remember the common name.
-Use this procedure to view 100 of your favorites.
+Use this procedure to view 100 of all-time favorites.

-- 1. From Objects menu, select 8=Tour. - Select 3=Common Obj.
+- 1. From Objects menu, select 8=Tour. - 2.
+Select 3=Common Obj.
 Names.
 Use <PREV and NEXT> to scroll through list of names that are arranged alphabetically.
-You may use the <PREV button to scroll backwards through the objects that are at the end of the list first.
+You may use the <PREV button to scroll backwards through the objects that are at the end of the list. - 3.
+Select object.

-Common Names

-1=XXXXXXXXXX <

-2=XXXXXXXXXX

-3=XXXXXXXXX >

-- 3. Select object.
 The window will display the magnitude, type of object and the constellation where it is found. - 4.
 Choices: Press GOTO to initiate slewing, <PREV to review RA/Dec coordinates or MENU to exit. - 5.
 Once you reach the target object, press <PREV to view the RA/Dec coordinates.
 Press <PREV again to return to the object data. - 6.
 Press MENU to return to Objects menu or 5=BkMk to bookmark for future reference.
 The catalog number of the object will be remembered, not the common name.